 What to bring to an Airbnb:

 You’ll find this out in your research and by reading the Airbnb home description, and with contact with the Airbnb owner.
 I’ve never been required to bring anything to my Airbnb, but in the Airbnb description, it will tell you if the host provides anything you may need.

 If it doesn’t explicitly say so, or if the listing says they absolutely do not provide toiletries, I would expect to buy: shampoo, conditioner, soaps, toilet paper, food, etc.

 Scope it out.

-But damaged locks or windows, internet or power outages, or a inaccurate AirBnb listing are much more possible, so do a thorough walk through.
+But damaged locks or windows, internet or power outages, or an inaccurate Airbnb listing are much more possible, so do a thorough walkthrough.

 Greet your host warmly if they’re there.
 You’re a guest in their home/rental property.
 If they aren’t there, send them a message anyway to keep them updated.

-Evasive maneuvers!
 Call up your Plan B as you race to catch your taxi before he drives off.
 Alright, well, maybe not that dramatic.
 If you’re unsatisfied and can talk to your host, do so.
-If it’s already past the point of no return, refer to previously stated evasive maneuvers and contact AirBnb.
+If it’s already past the point of no return, refer to previously stated evasive maneuvers and don’t be afraid to contact Airbnb.
 Get your money back, and save the next traveler the hassle.